 Applicants must have a bachelor’s degree in one engineering, natural sciences, social sciences, or other closely related field as well as a research-based master’s degree related to environmental resources management.
 Applicants must demonstrate proficiency in English.

-For more information, see the PhD programme announcement on the UNU-FLORES website.
+For full programme information, visit the UNU-FLORES website.